-I had arrived in China in November 2014 and several friends recommended that I visit the annual Harbin Ice Festival.
+I had arrived in China in November and several friends recommended that I visit the annual Harbin Ice Festival.
 Indeed, the main attraction is the city of ice creation as part of the Harbin Ice and Snow World.
-As a result, I quickly made this an addition to my China travel itinerary therefore I immediately began planning my trip there.
-Fortunately, 2014 was also the 30 year anniversary celebration for the Harbin Ice Festival!
+As a result, I quickly made this an addition to my China travel itinerary.
+Therefore, I immediately began planning my trip after watching the Shanghai New Year’s Eve Fireworks at The Bund.

 The History of Harbin Ice Festival

 The ice festival in Harbin is very much part of modern China.
 Originally, it got started as Harbin’s ice lantern and garden show which began in 1963.
 Thereafter, it evolved into the ice festival in closer resemblance to what occurs today.

 The largest snow and ice sculptures in the world are constructed for the Harbin Ice festival.
 In fact, in 2007 a Canadian themed snow sculpture was erected featuring Niagara Falls and the crossing of the Bering Strait.
 The enormous sculpture was 250 meters long and used over 13,000 cubic meters of snow!
 As a result, this gigantic sculpture was awarded the Guinness book world record for largest snow sculpture in 2007.

 From our accommodation at the Shangri-La Hotel it was only a short drive across the Songhua River to get to festivities.
 Additionally, there was an outdoor winter restaurant featured at the Shangri-La called Ice Palace Restaurant.
 As a result, I believe this is the coldest restaurant in the world at minus 18C inside!
 It was FREEZING!